kamilburda/gimp-export-layers/README.md

 Translations
 ------------

-If you want to provide translations for the plug-in, see the `Readme for Translators.md` file in the `export_layers/locale` folder in the package.
+If you want to provide translations for the plug-in, see `Readme for Translators.md`.

 Support
 -------

-You can report issues, ask questions or request new features on the [GitHub page](https://github.com/khalim19/gimp-plugin-export-layers/issues) of the plug-in.
+You can report issues, ask questions or request new features:
+* on the [GitHub issues page](https://github.com/khalim19/gimp-plugin-export-layers/issues) of the plug-in

-You can also contact me via email: khalim19 AT gmail DOT com
+* via email: khalim19 AT gmail DOT com